The Best List of Work Productivity Tips

 Are you looking for a way to increase productivity and create positive habits?
 As a Business Owner in Silicon Valley, I strive to find new and better ways of executing my work.
-Efficiency and results are the hallmark of an excellent Recruiter.
+Efficiency and results are the hallmarks of an excellent Recruiter.
 Thus, I try to explore new ways to up my game all the time.
 Thus, this was a GREAT marketing email sent to me by Nick Loper at VirtualAssistantAssistant and I thought I would pass these productivity tips along.

 Most of these are free or have a free version.